- 12 Sep 2025

 ---|---|

-Task List | The Task List is a widget that gives you the ability to assign a list of topics/tasks that users must complete as part of a training program. |
+Task List | The Task List is a widget that gives you the ability to assign a list of topics or tasks that users must complete as part of a training program. |

 Themes | Themes dictate the look and feel of various user interfaces.
-You can configure a Theme globally across the Whatfix platform. |
+Configure a Theme globally across the Whatfix platform. |

-Translators (user role) | The Translator role users can only translate the already created Whatfix Content.
-There are 3 other roles on the platform.
+Translators (user role) | Translator role users can only translate the already created Whatfix Content.
 To know more about each role and its permissions, see Whatfix User Roles. |

-Trend Insights | Trend Insights turn your engagement-related queries like the number of users who have completed Flows, the number of users who have clicked the button on your Pop-up, etc. into actionable insights. |
+Trend Insights | Trend Insights turns your engagement-related queries like the number of users who have completed Flows, the number of users who have clicked the button on your Pop-up, and more. into actionable insights. |

 U